-The successful completion of an apprenticeship programme is not possible without the commitment of the apprentice, training provider and crucially the employer.
+The successful completion of an apprenticeship programme is not possible without the commitment of the apprentice, training provider and, crucially, the employer.
 The nature of the employer commitment varies from apprenticeship standard to standard, but there are a few key commitments that apply across the board.

-All apprenticeship standards set expectations for employer support with work based learning and end point assessment.
-This can include progress meetings with line managers, work place mentoring and in some cases additional placement components.
+All apprenticeship standards set expectations for employer support with work-based learning and End Point Assessment.
+This can include progress meetings with line managers, workplace mentoring and, in some cases, additional placement components.

 Before the start of the apprenticeship, the University or partner College will agree a commitment statement with the employer and apprentices which outlines the specific commitments required for completion of the training.
-For more information see our programme descriptions [or tab name above].